juzuz/Applause-Demo/README.md

 # Setup
 For this project, I used Spring Boot, JPA, Hibernate, and MySQL as the backend server.
 And I used react JS for the front-end.

+1. Create a schema and name it "applause" or [Your Name of choice]

 To run this code, you will need an IDE that has a spring boot workspace.
 For example, IntelliJ or VS Code with the spring boot dashboard extension.

 We will first need a schema for the database.